Vidivelli: Production

 In 1953, M. G. Ramachandran intended to produce a film titled Vidivelli with M. Karunanidhi writing; however, the project was dropped after Karunanidhi's arrest for participating in the Kallakudi demonstration that year.
 The title was later used for an unrelated film written and directed by C. V. Sridhar and produced by Sivaji Ganesan under Prabhuram Pictures, a subsidiary of his company Sivaji Films.
 Cinematography was handled by A. Vincent, editing by N. M. Shankar, and art direction by Ganga.

 Soundtrack

-The soundtrack album was composed by A. M. Rajah while the lyrics were written by Kannadasan, A. Maruthakasi and Ku.
-Ma.
-Balasubramaniam.
+The soundtrack album was composed by A. M. Rajah.

 Release and reception

 Vidivelli was released on 31 December 1960.
 In a review published on 8 January 1961, the critic from The Indian Express praised the performances of the cast, particularly Ganesan, Saroja Devi, Balaji and Santhakumari, and Vincent's cinematography.
 Kalki also appreciated the film for various aspects, including the story, direction and cast performances.
 The film was a critical and commercial success, running for over 100 days in theatres.